China Democratic League: Composition

 The League is mainly made up of mid and senior-level intellectuals in the fields of culture, education, natural and social sciences, and technology.
 As of December 2023, the CDL had around 356,900 members.
 Of this total, 23.26% were from the field of advanced education, 27.46% were from the field of compulsory education, 6.79% were in art and the press, and 5.35% in other key areas of labor.

 Chairpersons

 The leader of the Party is officially called the Chairperson of the Central Committee of the China Democratic League.
-Between 19 March 1941 and 19 September 1944, the office was known as the Chairperson of the Central Executive Committee of the China Democratic Political League, which changed to the Chairperson of the Central Executive Committee of the China Democratic League in 19 September, which again changed and assumed its current name on 27 December 1949.
+Between March 19, 1941 and September 19, 1944, the office was known as the Chairperson of the Central Executive Committee of the China Democratic Political League, which changed to the Chairperson of the Central Executive Committee of the China Democratic League in September 19, which again changed and assumed its current name on December 27, 1949.